 - Banking: Financial data cannot contain errors, or it could affect consumer livelihood and ruin banks.
 Data governance ensures that transactions and balances are correct across all platforms and consumer information is protected.

 - Agriculture: Many agriculture organizations have legacy systems that fall under the umbrella of data protection and governance.
-A governance plan protects current and legacy systems that store data.
+An information governance plan protects current and legacy systems that store data.

 Who Is Responsible for Data Governance?